-The WES Centenary Trail aims to redress this by creating an interactive online map recording and sharing the history of WES with a wider public, building an audience for local and women’s history connected with WES from new and improved Wikipedia entries, based on research into a century of the The Woman Engineer Journal (digitised and cared for by the IET Archives alongside WES' wider archives) alongside other historical collections and publications.
-The Wikipedia and Wikidata pages are generated by volunteers, trained and engaged through Wikithons around the country and entries will be pulled through to populate the map with 200 pins to explore.
-The project will share these new and improved histories through local events, displays, social media and a small PR programme.
+We aim to redress this with our interactive online WES Centenary Trail Map recording and sharing the history of WES with a wider public, building an audience for our history through new and improved Wikipedia entries, based on research into a century of the The Woman Engineer Journal (digitised and cared for by the IET Archives alongside WES' wider archives) alongside other historical collections and publications.
+The Wikipedia and Wikidata pages are generated by volunteers, trained and engaged through Wikithons around the country and entries are pulled through to populate the map.
+The project is sharing these new and improved histories through local events, displays, social media and a small PR programme.

 The WES Centenary Trail is funded by a grant from the National Lottery Heritage Fund.

 As part of the WES Centenary Trail Project, we are posting daily stories of women engineers who belonged to or were connected with WES on @WESCentenary on Twitter or @wes_centenary on Instagram and are using the hashtag #WES100 too.